fstovarr/ironhacks-solution/README.md

 1. [Describe] Use Graph?
 What is the type? (bar chart, pie chart, radar chart ...) **No**
 2. [List] Any interaction available on the graph?
 List them (enable click on numbers, drag on lines, change time/variables...) **No**

 #### Interaction Form:
 1. [List] Any information output? list them. (text field, text area, label, plain HTML ...) **No**
 2. [List] Any operation option (filters)? **No**
 3. [List] Any information input? **No**
-4. [List] Interaction with Map? **The user can see the districts, neighborhoods and the buildings, units and projects, center the map in the NYU Stern School and filter the housing information by distance**
+4. [List] Interaction with Map? **The user can see the districts grouped by borough, and make a search based in the minimum distance to the NYU Stern School.**
 5. [List] Interaction with data visualization?
 List them. **No**

 ##  Build Case